 If given early enough in childhood, growth hormone can improve growth and increase final adult height by a few inches.
 However, not all children have a good response to growth hormone.

 Bone-lengthening surgery can increase the final height of children with Turner syndrome who have not responded well to growth hormone.
 This treatment requires multiple surgeries, long periods of disability, and many potential complications.

 Estrogen replacement therapy creates the normal physical changes of adolescence, including breast growth and menstrual periods.

 Women with Turner syndrome usually take estrogen-progesterone treatment until at least menopause to protect their bones from osteoporosis.

 Treatment for Other Medical Conditions

-- Puberty should be induced at an age-appropriate time and should not be delayed in hopes of achieving greater adult height.
+- Puberty should be medically started at an age-appropriate time and should not be delayed in hopes of achieving greater adult height.